single-spa/single-spa.js.org/docs/getting-started-overview.md

 single-spa works with ES5, ES6+, TypeScript, Webpack, SystemJS, Gulp, Grunt, Bower, ember-cli, or really any build system available.
 You can npm install it, jspm install it, or even just use a `<script>` tag if you prefer.

 Our objective is to make using single-spa as easy as possible.
-But we should also point out that this is an advanced architecture that is different from how front-end developers are typically done.
-This may mean thinking about front-end applications differently and making corresponding changes.
+But we should also point out that this is an advanced architecture that is different from how front-end applications are typically done.

 If you're not starting your application from scratch, you'll have to [migrate your SPA](migrating-existing-spas.md) to become a single-spa application.